BramSunner/da-data-viz/README.md

 The data is read in and merged into a usable data set.
 The data set is cleaned (omitting a duplicate mouse in the data set).
-The data is then analyzed in various ways.
+The data is then analyzed in various ways to produce summary statistics.
+We then look at the summaries that were created in order to make some observations about the experiment.

 # Built In
 Python.